vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 }
 ```

 Now the layout will be different.
 All the items are now displayed horizontally, from left to right.
-I've added also some background colors and borders, so you can better see the layout.
+I've also added some background colors and borders, so you can better see the layout.

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/ExVPBzM/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 The `display: flex;` property is always applied on the container level, not the item level.
-It defines theat the container should layout its children using Flexbox.
+It defines that the container should layout its children using Flexbox.

-### Block vs inline flexbox
+### Block vs. inline Flexbox
 Flexbox is slightly different from positioning normal elements using `display` property.
 If we use `display: block;` or `display: inline;` we define how the element should be displayed in the document flow.

-When we defined `display: flex;` we saw that it had effect on how the children are displayed in the `flex-container`.
+When we defined `display: flex;` we saw that it affected how the children are displayed in the `flex-container`.
 But what about the container itself how is it displayed?
-Is it `inline` element or is it `block`?
+Is it `inline` element, or is it `block`?

 <div class="msg-info">
 <strong>Block elements:</strong>